All Episodes

 I do.

-What happened to Art?
+Well, what happened to Art?

-Normally he would give one or two readings a day.
+Normally, he would give one or two readings a day.

 It wasn't exactly like physical exercise, but I suppose it was a mental strain in a way.

-And when he became popular, when the book There's a River came out, he became popular overnight.
+And when he became popular, when the book There's a River came out, and he became popular overnight.

-Kind of like this conversation, but they would say, my wife is dying, my daughter's dying, you know, doctors can't help her.
+People began to call him in the middle of the night, kind of like this conversation, but they would say, my wife is dying, my daughter's dying, you know, doctors can't help her.

 Can't you do something for her?